 While there is no proven way to prevent night blindness resulting from genetic conditions or birth defects, consuming healthy, nourishing foods and taking certain vitamin supplements may prevent or slow the onset of some eye conditions that cause night blindness.

 If you experience poor vision at night or in dim lighting, we can help.
-Contact Bandon and Coquille Vision Center in Bandon to schedule your appointment today.
+Contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon to schedule your appointment today.